 Oil Slick Leap

 We started off our day of diving at Oil Slick Leap.
 As the name suggests, you take a giant leap off the side of a cliff for entry.
-Alternatively there is also a ladder, but jumping off the cliff is part of the of experience.
+Alternatively there is also a ladder, but jumping off the cliff is part of the experience.
 We watched a group of three divers jump in beforehand and we pretty much copied what they did.
 One hand holds onto your fins and the back of your mask strap while the other does a high five to the front of your face holding both your regulator and mask in place.
 You then take a giant stride off the top of the cliff.

 Once you get into the water it’s a short swim over to the marker, which is quite fortunate because the water was super choppy above the surface.
 We dove the southern part of the reef.
 The visibility here was amazing.
 Easily one of our favourite dive sites so far.